StringManolo/Panther/README.md

 ### Scriptable
 #### Scriptable Status
-- Early development, only able to control it using the console calling it's api methods
+- Early development, only able to control it using the console and javascript calling it's api methods.
+Local Servers are still under early development.

 #### Scriptable API
 ##### open